-The largest non-profit, digital radio network in Oregon & SW Washington designed specifically for SAR & Public Service.
+The largest non-profit, Amateur digital radio network in Oregon & SW Washington designed specifically for SAR and to support Public Service.

 The SAR DMR radio system comprises 14 high level, linked, commercial grade repeaters.
 The system was purpose built to support various SAR & public service groups.
 The OR SAR C-bridge hosts 3 MMDVM servers, many high site repeaters and one portable DMR repeater that can be deployed any where that is needed.